Apr 01, 2026

 Strategies

-In the short term, the most promising strategies for reducing emissions in this sector are dropping speed limits for freight vehicles and blending greater quantities of renewable diesel into marketable fuel.
+In the short term, the most promising strategies for reducing emissions in long-haul freight are (1) dropping speed limits for freight vehicles and (2) blending greater quantities of renewable diesel into marketable fuel.
 Ontario and Quebec already require trucks to be electronically limited to 105 km/h to reduce emissions.
 Many countries in Europe limit freight trucks on highways to 80 km/h or 90 km/h to reduce fuel consumption and/or emissions, but beyond that there is little-to-no benefit.
 There's a limit too to how much renewable diesel can be produced, but as much as can be made from e.g. used cooking oil, should probably be produced and blended with fossil diesel.
-Renewable diesel production capacity is expected to double from 2024 levels by 2028.
+Renewable diesel production capacity is expected to double from 2024 levels by 2028, but perhaps to flatten after 2028.

 It is not believed that a switch to renewable diesel, and a reduction in speed limits, can reduce the sector's emissions to zero.
-With regards to freight, there are many technologies in development to provide energy to freight vehicles via various novel fuels, through fuel distribution networks that do not necessarily exist yet, to be used in different kinds of engines that may or not already be used in any large-scale application.
+With regards to long-haul freight, there are many technologies in development to provide energy to freight vehicles via various novel fuels, through fuel distribution networks that do not necessarily exist yet, to be used in different kinds of engines that may or not already be used in any large-scale application.
+Long-haul freight EVs are commercially available, but to use these at scale will require grid capacity upgrades and advances in battery chemistry at commercially viable price points.
 There is no reason to expect a reduction in the need for freight transportation in the years ahead.
 It may be a long metaphorical road to zero-emission freight sector.

-With regards to buses, strategies for decarbonization are more advanced.
-Relative to freight vehicles, buses aren't required to move as much mass, so they don't require as much energy to travel a given distance.
+With regards to short-distance freight and buses, strategies for decarbonization are more advanced.
+Short-distance freight can be done on today's EV batteries.
+Relative to long-haul freight vehicles, buses aren't required to move as much mass, so they don't require as much energy to travel a given distance.
 Electric motors are roughly 3x as energy-efficient as diesel ones on a highway, but in stop-and-go city traffic, their efficiency advantage increases, perhaps doubling again.
 Bus routes are often shorter than freight routes, which also lowers the battery requirements.
 Buses based on today's battery technologies (e.g. lithium-ion, or soon, sodium-ion) are being trialed in cities around the world, and battery powered buses seem like an increasingly practical and viable alternative to diesel ones as battery costs continue to drop (see e.g. electrification of buses in Vancouver, Toronto, and Montreal).

 Conclusion

-This post has introduced a estimator of emissions from heavy-duty diesel vehicles based on data from NRCan's National Energy Use Database.
-The estimator is too high (it over-estimates emissions) by 3-10 Mt CO2e but there is a likely explanation, and the estimator can be adjusted in future work.
+This post has introduced an estimator of emissions from heavy-duty diesel vehicles based on data from NRCan's National Energy Use Database.
+The estimator over-estimates GHG emissions by 3-10 Mt CO2e and I don't yet have a hypothesis as to why; I only hope that after estimating some off-road diesel usage things may balance out.
 The IPCC / Transport / Road Transportation / Heavy-Duty Diesel Vehicles page has been refreshed to feature this estimator, as well as updated critical success factors, barriers to those success factors, and strategies.
-The next post in this series replicating the NIR will look at stationary combustion sources in commercial and institutional applications, which was responsible for about 32 Mt CO2e in 2005.
+The next post in this series replicating the NIR will look at stationary combustion sources in commercial and institutional applications, which was responsible for about 32 Mt CO2e in 2005 (about 5% of the national total).

 Until then,